 Samuel J. Loncar on Anachronism in Philosophy, Religion, and Heidegger’s Existence and Time (Sein und Zeit)

 The Forum provides a home for original and creative works of scholarship with the goal of making significant specialist scholarship accessible to the broader academy and public.
-We welcome pitches for The Forum as well as critical responses and engagements.
+We welcome pitches for The Forum for essays as well as critical responses and engagements.
+This is a notice of an MRB monograph, the continued publication of which is paused due to its development as a print project.

 Weimar’s Lost Existence: